 2015 Pauillac - good concentration, sweet fruit, round and charming, good acidity and length, smooth and fruity finish.
 90p.

-2015 Les Forts de Latour - strong, fine concentration of fruit and tannin, fine structure and complexity as well.
+2015 Les Forts de Latour - strong, fine concentration of fruit and tannin, fine structure, and complexity.
 Long aftertaste.
 92p.

 2015 Latour - 97% Cabernet Sauvignon + 3% Merlot.
-Closed on the nose, a powerhouse on the palate, and great depth and complexity.
-Needs time to develop into something extremely special.
+It was closed on the nose, a powerhouse on the palate, and great depth and complexity.
+It needs time to develop into something extraordinary.
 96+p.

 2010 Pauillac - big surprise!
-Never tasted so impressive third wine!
-Very intense fruity nose, truffles, concentrated, chewy and long.
+I had never tasted such impressive third wine!
+Very intense fruity nose, truffles, concentrated, chewy, and long.
 Persistent fruity finish.
 Simply delicious!
 92p.

 Leoville Las Cases